bor0/gidti/manuscript/chapter5.md

     Cons  : (x : Nat) -> (xs : MyList len) -> MyList (S len)
 ```

-What we’ve done above is we created a new type called `MyList` which accepts a natural number and returns a `Type`, that is joined with two type constructors:
+What we've done above is we created a new type called `MyList` which accepts a natural number and returns a `Type`, that is joined with two type constructors:

 1. `Empty` - which is just the empty list
 1. `Cons : (x : Nat) -> (xs : MyList len) -> MyList (S len)` - which, given a natural number and a list of length `len`, it will return a list of length `S len`, that is, `len + 1`.